ryanwilsonperkin/cis3210/README.md

 This is an application under active development for my CIS3210 Computer Networks course at the University of Guelph.

+The name of the application is Polyglot.
+It will be an aggregator of information and resources to help you learn a new programming language.

 Installation
 ------------